chhaugen/chhaugen.github.io/about.md

 permalink: /about/
 ---

 Hi!
 Thought I'd create this blog for writing down my findings throughout my tech adventures.
-As I'm doing a tech projects, I find myself wanting to write down my new learned information somwehere.
+As I'm doing a tech projects, I find myself wanting to write down my newly learned information somewhere.
 This is hopefully that somewhere.

 <!---### More Information